-- 1. Depending upon a student's history of misconduct and the severity of the conduct at issue, the Student Conduct Board may direct the Student Conduct Administrator to impose any of the following sanctions upon a student found to have violated the rules of conduct described in Article V(A): - Level 1 Warning-A written (email) notice that a student's conduct is violating or has violated the rules of conduct. - Level 2 Warning-A written notice indicating that a student's conduct is violating or has violated the rules of conduct and includes an improvement plan that will demonstrate conduct conforming to the Student Code of Conduct within a specified time period.
-A Level 2 Warning includes the probability of more severe sanctions for any subsequent violation of the rules of conduct. - Loss of Privileges-A written notice of the denial of specified privileges for a designated period of time. - Restitution-Compensation for loss, damage, or injury.
-This may take the form of appropriate service and/or monetary or material replacement. - Discretionary Sanctions-Work assignments, essays, service to WGU or other related discretionary assignments. - Disciplinary Suspension-Separation of the student from WGU for a definite period of time, after which the student is eligible to return.
-Conditions for readmission may be specified. - Removal from Academic Program Removal of the student from her/his chosen academic program for behaviors not conforming to the standards of professional conduct outlined in the WGU Teacher's College Code of Ethics, the WGU Nursing College Code of Ethics, and similar standards of professional conduct associated with other WGU licensure programs.
-WGU may, in its discretion, suggest one or more alternative academic programs.
-If an alternative program is not acceptable to the student, he or she will be subject to administrative withdrawal. - Disciplinary Expulsion-Permanent separation of the student from WGU without the possibility of readmission. - Revocation of transcripted grades and/or assessment results Grades or assessment results that are considered part of the student's Academic Record may be amended. - Revocation of Admission and/or Degree-Admission to, or a degree awarded from WGU may be revoked for fraud, misrepresentation, or other violation of WGU standards in obtaining the degree, or for other serious violations committed by a student prior to graduation. - Withholding Degree-WGU may withhold awarding a degree otherwise earned until the completion of the process set forth in this Student Conduct Code, including the completion of all sanctions imposed, if any. - 2.
-More than one of the sanctions listed above may be imposed for any single violation. - 3. (a) Disciplinary expulsion, removal from academic program or revocation or withholding of a degree are part of the student's permanent academic record.
-Other disciplinary sanctions shall not be made part of the student's permanent academic record, but shall become part of the student's disciplinary record. (b) In situations involving both an Accused Student and a student claiming to be the victim of another student's conduct, the records of the process and of the sanctions imposed, if any, shall be considered to be the academic records of both the Accused Student(s) and the student(s) claiming to be the victim because the educational career and chances of success in the academic community of each may be impacted. - 4.
-Following the Student Conduct Board hearing, the Student Conduct Administrator shall advise the Accused Student and the Complainant in writing of the Board's determination and of the sanction(s) imposed, if any.
+- 1. Level 1 Warning: A written (email) notice that a Student's conduct is violating or has violated the Code of Conduct and the misconduct must cease immediately and not occur again in the future. - 2.
+Level 2 Warning: A written notice indicating that a Student's conduct is violating or has violated the standards of conduct including an improvement plan that will demonstrate conduct conforming to the Student Code of Conduct within a specified period of time.
+A Level 2 Warning includes the probability of more severe sanctions for any subsequent violation of the Code of Conduct. - 3.
+Loss of Privileges: A written notice of the denial of specified privileges for a designated period of time. - 4.
+Restitution: An order requiring the Accused Student to compensate relevant parties for loss, damage, or injury.
+This may take the form of appropriate service and/or monetary or material replacement. - 5.
+Discretionary Sanctions: Work assignments, essays, service to WGU or other related discretionary assignments. - 6.
+Disciplinary Suspension: Separation of the Student from WGU for a definite length of time, after which the Student is eligible to return.
+WGU may specify conditions for readmission. - 7.
+Removal from Academic Program: Removal of the Student from their chosen academic program for behaviors not conforming to the standards of professional conduct associated with programs leading to professional licensure.
+The Student Conduct Board may, at its discretion, suggest one or more alternative academic programs.
+If the Student does not accept an alternative program or WGU deems it inappropriate under the circumstances, the Accused Student will be subject to administrative withdrawal. - 8.
+Disciplinary Expulsion: Permanent separation of the Student from WGU without the possibility of readmission. - 9.
+Revocation of transcript grades and/or assessment results: WGU may amend grades or assessment results that are part of the Student's Academic Record. - 10.
+Revocation of Admission and/or Degree: WGU may revoke admission to, or a degree awarded from WGU for fraud, misrepresentation, or other violation of WGU standards in obtaining the degree, or for other serious violations a Student committed prior to graduation. - 11.
+Withholding Degree: WGU may withhold awarding a degree otherwise earned until the completion of the process set forth in this Student Code of Conduct, including the completion of all sanctions imposed, if any.

+Documentation of disciplinary expulsion, removal from an academic program, or revocation or withholding of a degree are part of the Student's permanent Academic Record.
+Documentation of other disciplinary sanctions shall not be part of the Student's permanent Education Record but shall become part of the Student's Disciplinary Record.
+In situations involving both an Accused Student and a Student claiming to be the victim of the Accused Student's conduct, WGU considers the records of the process and outcomes, if any, to be the education records of both the Accused Student(s) and the Student(s) claiming to be the victim.